A Daily Writing Practice to Regulate Your Nervous System, Reduce Anxiety, and Ease Chronic Pain

 • Rooted in: Being emotionally neglected or shamed for expressing needs.
 Learning that emotions are private, shameful, or inconvenient to others.

-• Nervous system impact: Shallow chest breathing, tension in diaphragm, throat tightness, emotional numbness, feelings of heaviness or fatigue.
+• Possible nervous system impact: Shallow chest breathing, tension in diaphragm, throat tightness, emotional numbness, feelings of heaviness or fatigue.

 • Common thought patterns: